Right Arrow

 10-12 minutes

-Construction project managers face mounting pressure to maintain safety compliance across multiple sites while managing budget constraints and subcontractor coordination.
-The traditional clipboard-and-walkthrough approach to PPE compliance creates dangerous blind spots in safety programs.
-Construction faces a fatality rate of 14.2 per 100,000 workers, which is almost four times higher than the private-sector average (Source: Datagrid).
+Construction leaders face mounting pressure to maintain safety compliance across multiple sites while managing budget constraints and subcontractor coordination.
+The traditional clipboard-and-walkthrough approach to PPE compliance creates dangerous blind spots in safety programs, as construction remains a high-risk industry for serious injuries and fatalities.
 Workplace injuries cost over $167 billion annually in the U.S. alone, making manual PPE monitoring unsustainable for construction operations (Source: National Safety Council).

-Construction project managers today coordinate complex operations while juggling subcontractor coordination, budget constraints, and mounting pressure to maintain safety incident rates below industry averages.
-The inability to automatically detect PPE violations means relying on sporadic site walks and hoping incidents don't occur between visits—a gamble that directly impacts a company's EMR (Experience Modification Rate) and ability to bid on future projects.
+Construction leaders today coordinate complex operations while juggling subcontractor coordination, budget constraints, and pressure to maintain safety incident rates below industry averages.
+Without a way to automatically detect PPE violations, they must rely on sporadic site walks.
+This approach can negatively impact a company's EMR (Experience Modification Rate) and ability to bid on future projects.

 The real cost of manual PPE compliance monitoring

-Traditional PPE compliance checking through clipboards, shift logs, and hurried visual inspections creates dangerous blind spots in safety programs.
-Only 30% of recordable incidents are logged, leaving critical gaps in understanding actual safety performance (Source: Ability International).
-This reactive approach forces project managers into time-consuming investigations after incidents have already impacted schedules and budgets.
+Traditional PPE compliance checking through clipboards, shift logs, and hurried visual inspections can miss critical safety events.
+Inconsistent incident logging leaves gaps in understanding actual safety performance.
+This reactive approach leads to time-consuming investigations after incidents have already impacted schedules and budgets.

-The financial implications extend far beyond direct incident costs.
-Every $1 invested in safety saves companies between $4 and $6, yet manual monitoring systems fail to capture this value (Source: OSHA).
+The financial implications include more than just direct incident costs.
+Every $1 invested in safety saves companies between $4 and $6, yet manual monitoring systems do not capture this value (Source: OSHA).
 Without timestamped visual proof of safety violations, project managers struggle to:

 • Document subcontractor non-compliance for charge-backs